Written by Anna Post

 To smiley or not to smiley, that is the question.
 Unless you are absolutely certain an emoticon will be received well, avoid using them.
 To unsympathetic eyes, or simply to someone who doesn’t know you well, they look juvenile in business.
 The same applies to the use of abbreviations, such as “ttyl” (“talk to you later”) and “lmk” (“let me know”).
 Shorthand isn’t wrong; but it only serves you and your professionalism well if received well (or at least with notice), so consider your audience first.
 The use of all caps always denotes shouting, so unless you are shouting congratulations, get calm and pick up the phone or visit a colleague to discuss differences of opinion.

-Signature blocks can be helpful, especially when they contain the basic alternate means of contact: mailing address, telephone, mobile or fax numbers, and perhaps a website.
+Signature blocks can be helpful, especially when they contain the basic alternate means of contact: mailing address, telephone, mobile, and perhaps a website.
 Signature blocks run the risk of becoming weighty anchors at the bottom of a message when they include too many promotional links, websites, or social networking invitations.
-Keep inspiration quotes for personal email accounts.
+Keep inspirational quotes for personal email accounts.

 Quickly typed and sent in the blink of a nanosecond, it’s understandable why emails can be rife with typos, from the commonplace to the funny to the mortifying.
 An advertisement aired during last month’s Super Bowl that played on the panic of an employee who thought he had sent an inappropriate message to his whole company.
 Clearly, it would be best to do a read-through before sending, and not to rely too heavily on the spelling and grammar check features, as they can let you down in crucial moments.
 The attention paid to drafting a message says something beyond the words on the screen.
 It speaks to your professional image and your attention to detail.